JonDotsoy/artur/README.md

 ## Router

-The route describe how to match a request object.
-To describe a route is using the api `Router.prototype.use(method: string, path_pattern: string)`.
+The route describes how to match a request object.
+To describe a route, use the API `Router.prototype.use(method: string, path_pattern: string)`.

 ```ts
 router.use("GET", "/hello", {